 It’s also a brilliant tool for those tip-of-the-tongue, ‘who sang this?’ moments that can otherwise drive you mad.

 If you use a streaming service without an offline option, you will need a data connection, so make sure you have a big enough data allowance.
-BT broadband customers can also get free wi-fi at 14 million hotspots worldwide, via the BT Wi-Fi app which is available for Android, iOS and Windows smartphones.
+BT broadband customers can also get free wi-fi at 14 million hotspots worldwide, via the BT Wi-Fi app which is available for Android and iOS smartphones.